Atomic Force Microscopy

 SOP: AR MFP-3D Origin+This document is the standard operating procedure (SOP) for the Asylum Research MFP-3D Origin+ atomic force microscope at UHNF.
 This SOP serves as a foundation for initial training and ensures that the equipment can be operated correctly, by everyone, the first time.

-SSP: AR MFP-3D Origin+This document is the standard service procedure (SSP) for the Asylum Research MFP-3D Origin+ atomic force microscope at UHNF.
-This SSP ensures that any staff can effectively perform routine service or repairs correctly, the first time.
+SSP: AR MFP-3D Origin+This is a service manual we developed for the Asylum Research MFP-3D Origin+ atomic force microscope at UHNF.
+This document ensures that any staff can effectively perform routine service or repairs effectively, quickly and at significantly lower cost.
 This document is restricted to equipment custodians.
 Contact us for access.

 Guide